adam-blakeney/ExecuStore/README.md

 - As a general user, I would like to still have the option to follow the link to buy without registering an account.

-__Member__
+__registered user__
-- As a member, I require access to a profile where I can see my order history.
+- As a registered user, I require access to a profile where I can see my order history.
-- As a member, I need a seamless ability to sign in and log out.
+- As a registered user, I need a seamless ability to sign in and log out.
-- As a member, I want to be able to save my info so I dont need to re-enter for future orders
+- As a registered user, I want to be able to save my info so I dont need to re-enter for future orders

 __Admin Users__
 - As a Super-user, I require the ability to edit, add and delete products for sale and listings.